 But most disqualifications and other penalties are for accidental breaches of rules rather than full-scale attempts to cheat.

-Here’s the top five ways that students get disqualified from exams – accidentally.
+Here are five ways students can get disqualified from exams – accidentally.

 1. Bringing your mobile phone into the exam